India FIMMDA-THOMSON REUTERS-MIOCS for 3 years 4.35 pct

-Nov 18The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.35 percent on Friday
+Nov 16The FIMMDA-THOMSON REUTERS-MIOCS (Mumbai Interbank Offered Currency Swaps) for three years was 4.35 percent on Wednesday

 TENOR BID/OFFER